Think life, not work

-I’m going to start this week’s post by telling you to stop thinking about your career as a Designer.
+I’m going to start this week’s post by telling you to stop thinking about your career.

 For just a brief moment, stop and think about yourself in the broader scheme of things because it is important—very important—to understand that ‘work’ is only one facet of who you are today and who you will become tomorrow.